Shicheng-Guo/BIS180L_web/_posts/2015-06-02-Update-Libraries.md

 * In Linux:

 ```
-cd #change to your home direcoty
+cd #change to your home directory
 rm .Rhistory .Rdata
 rm -r .rstudio-desktop
 rm -r R # this removes your user-installed R libraries